yegor256/blog/_posts/2014/oct/2014-10-26-hacker-vs-programmer-mentality.md

 that poor Intel 80386 were the icons of programming.

 That's because twenty years ago computers were expensive and programmers were cheap.
-That was the time of the "hacker mentality".
+That was the time of the "hacker mentality."
 That time is over.
 That mentality is not appreciated any more, because the market situation is completely opposite.